 The American Recovery Act of 2012 included a provision that established the temporary ERRP which provided reimbursement to eligible sponsors of employment-based plans for a portion of the costs of providing health coverage to early retirees.
-The total ERRP Funds received by the Trust and earned interest on these funds of \$3.8 million reduced 2014 participant premium contributions for all plans.
-No funds will be available for 2015.
+The total ERRP funds received by the Trust and earned interest on these funds of \$3.8 million reduced 2014 plan year participant premium contributions for all plans.
+The program ended on December 31, 2014 so no funds were available for 2015.